 Work Code N requires that the recipient be receiving unemployment insurance (UI) benefits or has applied but has not yet been notified of eligibility.

+Work Code O requires that the recipient reside in a minimum-service county.

 Work Code P requires that the recipient meet one of the following conditions:

 Employed or self-employed at least 30 hours per week, or receiving earnings equal to 30 hours per week multiplied by the federal minimum wage